What? You thought I was done with SJM books? You bet.

 Other than that, Yrene and Nesryn were the big guns.
 Loved how the whole thing is packed with emotions and adventures with interesting plots.

 This is a calm book, like the easy-going one, yet packed with Easter eggs.
 The reading felt like a breeze and was more of an intensifier.
 Less action but more to the emotions.
 But is this one really a comfort read?
 I’ll leave that up to you.

 Tip: Tower of Dawn is a huge part of this book, so please only proceed with it.
 Unless you want to miss the fun, of course.

-The ENTIRE book is the final battle, and the whole time, I was imagining Lord of the Rings!
+The Kingdom of Ash book is the final battle, and the whole time, I was imagining Lord of the Rings!
 Things could get easily tragic to the point everything feels violent.
 I think SJM tried to take as much action as she could because

 - A. The last one was pretty easy-going.

 The war scene in the fighting was great, but the reasoning behind the war and the motivation behind winning needed to be clarified for me.
 I mean, I still don’t know why they are fighting and why they need to win.
 Not any intense reasoning.
 Freedom?
 Defeating Erawan and Maeve?
 Bleh.

 Aelin, like every other chapter of the previous book, has been boring but somehow, always in trouble.
 Like the book started with Aelin trapped in a box and … how are her POV chapters still so long trapped inside a box?
 Crazy.

 New add-ons are LGBTQ relationships but for the sake of modernity rather than representation, because oh my god, can they be any weird?
 Anyway, good for her, representation matters.

 In my opinion, discussing this book too much might kill the mystery and beauty of the ending and honestly, there’s just way too much to discuss to make this a summarized version of my heavily opinionated review.